 Table of Contents

 The first step to including family members in the recovery process1 is to talk to them about the nature of your addiction.
-Educate them about what substance addiction is and how it has affected your life.
+Educate them about what substance addiction is and how it has affected their lives.
 You may want to provide them with educational information obtained from your treatment center or websites where they can read about this disease.
 When they understand what addiction is and how it works, they’ll be able to provide you with support when you need it.
+Call 866-491-4426 to Speak With an Addiction Specialist

 Support in Recovery